vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/_index.md

-Managers, designers, and other non-technical stakeholders may also find this learning path useful for understanding how modern application developer do their daily work.
+Managers, designers, and other non-technical stakeholders may also find this learning path useful for understanding how modern application developers do their daily work.

 ## What you will learn